tgymnich/homepage/index.md

 ### About

-Hey I'm Tim, a graduate student at TU Munich, studying for my M.Sc. in Computer Science.
+Hey I'm Tim!
 My main interests are in compiler optimizations for high performance computing and programming languages.
 I mainly work on [Enzyme](https://enzyme.mit.edu) these days.

 ### Contact